-- C. The working face passes both underneath (not more than 150 meters below the endpoint of the borehole) and to the side of the borehole if room and pillar mining technique is employed and the endpoint of the borehole lies above a block of coal that will be left unmined as a pillar; or - D. The well produces elevated amounts of atmospheric gases (the percent concentration of nitrogen in MG increases by five compared to baseline levels).
+- D. The well produces elevated amounts of atmospheric gases (the percent concentration of nitrogen in MG increases by five compared to baseline levels).
 A full gas analysis using a gas chromatograph must be completed by an ISO 17025 accredited lab or a lab that has been certified by an accreditation body conformant with ISO 17025 to perform test methods appropriate for atmospheric gas content analysis.
-To ensure that elevated nitrogen levels are the result of a well being mined through and not the result of a leak in the well, the gas analysis must show that oxygen levels did not increase by the same proportion as the nitrogen levels. - V. If using Section 5.2.1(IV)(A), (B), or (C) to demonstrate that a well is mined through, an up-to-date mine plan must be used to identify which wells were mined through, based on the above criteria, and therefore eligible for baseline quantification in any given reporting period. - VI.
+To ensure that elevated nitrogen levels are the result of a well being mined through and not the result of a leak in the well, the gas analysis must show that oxygen levels did not increase by the same proportion as the nitrogen levels. - V. If using Section 5.2.1(IV)(A), (B), or (C) to demonstrate that a well is mined through, an up-todate mine plan must be used to identify which wells were mined through, based on the above criteria, and therefore eligible for baseline quantification in any given reporting period. - VI.
 If the mine plan calls for mining past rather than through a borehole, MG from that borehole extracted from within the methane source boundaries as described in Section 3.4(III)(B) is eligible for quantification in the baseline when the linear distance between the endpoint of the borehole and the working face that will pass nearest the endpoint of the borehole has reached an absolute minimum. - VII.
-If an MMC project at an active underground mine consists of both VAM and methane drainage activities, MG extracted from a methane drainage system (MG{flow,t}) may be used to supplement VA to either increase or help balance the concentration of methane flowing into the destruction device.
-If MG is used to supplement VA, the MG destroyed by the project during the reporting period must be accounted for using Equation 11 as MG{flow,t}. - VIII.
+If an MMC project at an active underground mine consists of both VAM and methane drainage activities, MG extracted from a methane drainage system (MGflow,t) may be used to supplement VA to either increase or help balance the concentration of methane flowing into the destruction device.
+If MG is used to supplement VA, the MG destroyed by the project during the reporting period must be accounted for using Equation 11 as MGflow,t. - VIII.
 MM that is still vented in the project scenario is not accounted for in the project emissions or baseline emissions, since it is vented in both scenarios.

-$$BE{MR{l,t}} = \sum{t} \left[PSW{flow_t} + \left(IBPW{flow_t} \times T \times C{CH4_t} \right) - \left(MG{flow_t} \times T \times C{CH4{MG,t}} \right) \right] \times 0.0423 \times 0.000454 \times GWP{CH4}$$
+$$BE{MR{i,t}} = \sum{t} [PSW{flow{t}} + (IBPW{flow{t}} \times T \times C{CH4{t}}) - (MG{flow{t}} \times T \times C{CH4{MG,t}})] \times 0.0423 \times 0.000454 \times GWP{CH4})$$

-$\overline{BE{MRi,t}}$
+BE MRi,t

-Baseline emissions from methane captured and sent to qualifying device ${\bf i}$ for destruction during time interval ${\bf t}$ that would have been released to the atmosphere in the absence of the project (MT CO2e)
+Baseline emissions from methane captured and sent to qualifying device i for destruction during time interval t that would have been released to the atmosphere in the absence of the project (MT CO2e)